Cannabis By Atlas

 Medical cannabis can be administered via a variety of delivery methods which can include, through pyrolysis, (smoking) or vaporizing, orally in the form of edibles, mouth spray, tinctures (active ingredients dissolved into a carrier oil such as olive or coconut oil) in an encapsulated pill form, or even topically as a cream, ointment or dermal patch.
 Each method has its pros and cons, and a qualified health care provider can help determine which method is right for an individual patient.

-Our goal is to provide the highest quality medically viable cannabis strains possible to our customers, free of harmful chemicals, mould, bacteria and any other contaminants or impurities that can commonly be problematic in cannabis cultivation, along with the knowledge they need to ensure that they are able to enjoy the plethora of benefits that cannabis can provide and to enjoy a pain-free life.
+Our goal is to provide the highest quality cannabis strains possible to our customers, free of harmful chemicals, mould, bacteria and any other contaminants or impurities that can commonly be problematic in cannabis cultivation, along with the knowledge they need to ensure that they are able to enjoy cannabis.

-There is a large array of active chemicals produced by the cannabis plant that researchers believe, and numerous studies have begun to show, can have a wide variety of therapeutic applications.
-Currently cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two most extensively researched phytochemicals, (plant produced chemical compounds; cannabinoids and terpenes in the case of cannabis) which have been shown to have a multitude of medicinal properties, including addiction treatment, various symptoms of multiple sclerosis, inflammatory bowel diseases, sleeping disorders, arthritis discomfort, cancer reduction, general pain relief, anti-inflammatory, appetite enhancing and anxiolytic properties just to name a few.
-With this being said, the cannabis plant also produces many other phytochemicals, (cannabinoids including but not limited to CBN, CBG, CBC, THCV, and THCA as well as hundreds, potentially thousands of different terpenes) most which have had limited research committed to their study, and all of which may house a myriad of potentially health and wellness inducing benefits.
+There is a large array of active chemicals produced by the cannabis plant that researchers believe, and numerous studies have begun to show, may have a wide variety of different applications.
+Currently cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two most extensively researched phytochemicals, (plant produced chemical compounds; cannabinoids and terpenes in the case of cannabis) which have been shown to have a multitude of properties.
+With this being said, the cannabis plant also produces many other phytochemicals, (cannabinoids including but not limited to CBN, CBG, CBC, THCV, and THCA as well as hundreds, potentially thousands of different terpenes) most which have had limited research committed to their study, and all of which may house a myriad of applications.

 Today, as medical research into the healing properties of this important plant becomes possible, Atlas is determined to be at the forefront of this research and to sharing the results of these important studies with Canadians.